d2l-ai/d2l-en/chapter_introduction/index.md

 Predicting the length of stay for patients in the hospital is also a regression problem.
-A good rule of thumb is that any *how much?* or *how many?* problem should suggest regression, for example:
+A good rule of thumb is that any *how much?* or *how many?* problem is likely to be regression.
+For example:

 * How many hours will this surgery take?
 * How much rainfall will this town have in the next six hours?